Cameron McGlenn: Charlotte Speed

 McGlenn was announced as a signee of the Charlotte Speed, who intended to play in the Professional Indoor Football League, but the team never made it to the field, folding before the season began.

 Spokane Shock

 McGlenn was assigned to the Spokane Shock for the 2013 season.
 McGlenn was reassigned 10 weeks into the season.

 New Orleans VooDoo

 After his release, McGlenn was assigned to the New Orleans VooDoo.
 In his first game with the VooDoo, McGlenn had two interceptions.

 Tampa Bay Storm

 On October 16, 2015, McGlenn was assigned to the Tampa Bay Storm.

 Guangzhou Power

 McGlenn played for the Guangzhou Power of the China Arena Football League (CAFL) in 2016 and earned All-Pro South Division All-Star honors.

 Washington Valor

 McGlenn was assigned to the Washington Valor on January 9, 2017.

 Death

-At 3:48 a.m. on May 6, 2020, after McGlenn's vehicle ran out of gas, he attempted to cross Interstate 485 on foot and was struck by an oncoming vehicle, killing him instantly.
+At 3:48 a.m. on May 6, 2020, after McGlenn's vehicle ran out of gas, he attempted to cross Interstate 485 on foot and was struck by the driver of an oncoming vehicle, killing him instantly.